-If you’re looking for your spring fix — and a little hope that winter is coming to a close — you’ll want to take your family to the Bellevue Botanical Garden.
-The park is teeming with spring blooms, and has sculpture gardens and even a suspension bridge.
+If you’re looking for your garden fix — and a little hope that summer is finally here to stay — you’ll want to take your family to the Bellevue Botanical Garden.
+The park is teeming with flowers, trees, and has sculpture gardens and even a suspension bridge.
 It does not disappoint.
 With so many things to see, it’s easy to keep little legs moving along paved pathways to catch the next attraction.

 My kids enjoyed their time so much that “That’s so cool!” and “Mom, this smells really good” were all I heard on our trip around the garden.
 We highly recommend this park for a day trip and outing, rain or shine.